Curling tongs – from vintage to today

-These old curling tongs were all metal with two prongs.
-One prong was a solid cylinder and the other was an open shell such that the two fitted together when the tongs were closed.
+Early curling tongs were all metal with two prongs.
+The lower prong was a solid cylinder and the other was an open shell such that the two fitted together when the tongs were closed.
+These show in the following image.
+The metal was steel, but not the stainless sort.
+The beginnings of rust are just visible.

-Old metal curling tongs from my mother's effects
+Early metal curling tongs from my mother's effects.

-all those that I knew as a child in the 1940s were very basic.
-The handles were all metal, so had to be held through a cloth while the hot tongs were being used.
+All the curling tongs that I knew as a child in the 1940s were old and very basic.
+As the handles were metal, so had to be held through a cloth while hot and in use.
 Some of the pictures on the internet show wooden or bakelite handles.

 How to heat the curling tongs

-The tongs had to be heated by any method available - in a gas ring or on the hob of a kitchen range.
+The tongs had to be heated but were not thermostically controlled like today's.
+They were heated on the kitchen range and in later years on a gas ring.
 Being metal, they could get very hot very quickly and there was a skill to lifting them away from the heat at a suitable temperature.
+You can imagine how tricky this was.

 How to use the curling tongs